SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-in-specific-pos/mainly-related-to-verbs.md

 ### aspect

-»⟮Aspect⟯« is ⟮＿the top-level grammatical feature category＿⟯ encoding ⟮how the event relates⟯ to ⟮time in general⟯.
+»⟮Aspect⟯« is ⟮＿the top-level sm grammatical feature category＿⟯ encoding ⟮how the event relates⟯ to ⟮time in general⟯.

 #### how encoded